UMassCybersecurity/CTF-Compendium/README.md

 	- Access Control

-* Robots.txt
+* `robots.txt`

-	When given a website, always check for a /robots.txt file at the root link.
+	When given a website, always check for a `robots.txt` file at the index.
 You may never know what will be hidden there.

 * Classic Tools